radhika70364/full-stack/EXP_10/README.md

 ## 🤝 Support & Contribution

-LibreChat is designed for extensibility.
+ConvoSphere is designed for extensibility.
 Feel free to explore the code, add new channels, or integrate persistent storage (PostgreSQL/MongoDB) for message history.

 ---

-*Built with ❤️ by the LibreChat Team*
+*Built with ❤️ by the ConvoSphere Team*